trizen/sidef/TUTORIAL.md

 ### Entrywise operations

-Starting with version 3.06, Sidef introduced the `Array.wise_op()` method, which takes two arbitrary nested arrays and an operator, folding each element (entrywise) with the provided operator, which is also available as `a ~Wop b`:
+The `Array.wise_op()` method takes two arbitrary nested arrays and an operator, folding each element (entrywise) with the provided operator, which is also available as `a ~Wop b`:

 ```ruby
 say ([1,2,[3,[4]]] ~W+ [42,43,[44,[45]]])       #=> [43, 45, [47, [49]]]